 Owner & Master Innkeeper

 Wayne is an avid traveler and amateur chef.
-He likes to scuba dive, go hiking, camping, and grow roses.
+He likes to scuba dive, hike, go camping, and grow roses.
 He is a Professor Emeritus of Psychology at JMU interested in the history of the Civil War, the preservation and restoration of its happenings, and its psychological legacy to our country.
 He is a storyteller and he reads palms.